OUR LANDSCAPES CAN BE A SOURCE

 As Rick Darke and Doug Tallamy affirm in "LIVING LANDSCAPES - Designing for Beauty and Diversity in the Home Garden", the relationship between landscaping services and the production of ecosystem services is an ethical issue that every gardener is now faced with.
 "Perhaps one of the most important ecological functions of our gardens will be to sustain the diversity of life that sustains us."

 NATIVE PLANTS AS A SOURCE OF LIFE!

 The plants in our gardens differ greatly in how well they support wildlife.
 For example, native plants support many local insects at their larval stage - which has a direct impact on local birds rearing their young.
-Native plants also provide ecosystem services that support pollinators and other food webs in more complete ways than alien plants (or introduced ornamentals).
+Native plants also provide ecosystem services that support pollinators and other food webs in more complete ways than introduced ornamentals.

-That doesn't mean that we can't still plant and enjoy non-native plants within our gardens.
-Chose a garden that will support biodiversity!
+That doesn't mean that we can't still plant and enjoy exotic plants within our gardens alongside native plants that are more ecologically beneficial.
+Choose a garden that will support biodiversity!
 In order to create residential landscapes that are multifunctional, Lavish Gardens uses all-natives some of the time, and some natives all of the time.

 "Use of native plants allows wildlife to immediately recognize sources of food and shelter in the area...
 Planting a diversity of native species will attract a greater variety of wildlife throughout the year."

 AN INTEGRAL PART OF A HEALTHY HABITAT

 "A water garden will enhance the aesthetics of your property and increase the diversity of wildlife that visit your garden.
 Water provides wildlife with a place to drink, bathe, and in some cases, breed.
 When landscaping your pond, using native plants will enhance its value for wildlife and help to preserve our natural heritage."

 ~ Quinte Conservation, Native Plants and Water Gardens